pinco2025/ytuploadweb/README.md

 ## 🧑‍💻 Usage Workflow

 - **YouTube Uploader**: Upload videos to YouTube with quota tracking and multi-client support.
+- **Instagram Uploader**: Upload videos to Instagram Reels with multi-account support and content publishing.
 - **Discord Job Submission**: Upload 8 files in a Discord message, copy the message link, and submit via the app.
 - **n8n Jobs**: Submit jobs to n8n webhooks (if enabled).
+- **Google Drive Filename Extraction**: The system automatically extracts filenames from Google Drive links.
+With service account credentials, you get accurate filenames.
+Without them, the system uses fallback methods.
+- **Gemini AI Content Generation**: Enter a Google Drive link, select your platform, and click "AI Generate" to automatically create SEO-optimized titles, descriptions, and hashtags based on the filename.
 - **Manage Webhook URLs**: Use the "Edit n8n Webhook URLs" button in the navbar.
 Enter only your ngrok subdomain (e.g., `abc123` for `https://abc123.ngrok-free.app`).

 ## 🔒 Security